-As a global society we are increasingly concerned about our health and wellbeing - arguably the greatest driver in the drinks industry.
+As a global society, we are increasingly concerned about our health and wellbeing - arguably the greatest drinks industry driver.
 It touches every beverage category in one way or another, and from vitamin-infused sparkling water to ginger lemonade, health-conscious consumers are drawn to products that support their lifestyle.

-Legislative changes being introduced all over the world are forcing beverage manufacturers to reduce sugar and calorie levels and reformulate recipes.
-Around 50 countries globally have implemented taxes on sugar-sweetened beverages and demand for healthier beverages shows no signs of letting up.
+Legislative changes being introduced worldwide are forcing beverage manufacturers to reduce sugar and calorie levels and reformulate recipes.
+Around 50 countries globally have implemented taxes on sugar-sweetened beverages, and demand for healthier beverages shows no signs of letting up.
+According to the World Health Organisation, at least 85 countries currently implement some type of SBB (Sugar Sweetened Beverages) taxation – designed to reduce the purchase and, therefore the consumption of drinks with added sugar.

-To address the demand, beverage manufacturers may look to simply replace sugar with high intensity sweeteners.
-The challenge is that although these ingredients are sweet, they don’t taste the same as real sugar.
+To address the demand, beverage manufacturers may look to simply replace sugar with high-intensity sweeteners.
+The challenge is that although these ingredients are sweet, they don’t taste the same as real sugar – 58% of US consumers agree that the aftertaste from sweeteners is unappealing.

 Sugar is not just the taste of sweetness – it also has an overall flavour.